Baseball And Fastpitch Softball Pitching Lessons

 Picture on left is a 6 year old student learning to throw with his body.
 When he first came in he was throwing with his arm and couldn't throw the ball 30 feet without a 10 foot high arc.
 Video on right shows by learning to use his body correctly he is now able to throw the ball 44 MPH consistently.
 Amazing difference.

 In August 2016 my daughter was the no. 3 pitcher as a sixth grader on her middle school softball team.
 By the time the season began the following spring she was the starting pitcher for her team.
-This happened because, with the changes Mike made, Matti increased her pitching speed from 45 mph to a consistent 53-54 mph in just 5 lessons and she had a noticeable increase in accuracy with her pitches.
+This happened because we worked hard on the changes Mike made.
+Matti amazingly increased her pitching speed from 45 mph to a consistent 53-54 mph in just 5 lessons and she had a noticeable increase in accuracy with her pitches.
 Mike is the only instructor I know that gives a true one solid hour of hands on training along with video records he uses to help instruct his students.
-Very glad we found you, Bob Parks
+Very glad we found you, the way you teach pitching is amazing.
+Bob Parks

 What you have done for Kiersten's pitching is amazing.
-When I watch her games now I can't believe that is my daughter doing so well.
+I can't believe my daughter is doing so much better.
 Before you, we were working on what everyone was telling us, faster arm circle and snap the wrist at release.
 She was really struggling and couldn't get past 36 mph.
-During our first lesson you showed us the best players do nothing that we were being told to do.
-We've worked hard on what you have been showing us and the results are unbelievable.
-With your changes she is now averaging 48 mph on her fastball sometimes hitting 50 and over.
+In our first lesson you showed us the best players do nothing we were being told.
+We worked on your changes, she is now averaging 48 mph on her fastball sometimes hitting 50 and over.
 She looks so effortless and the pitches you have taught her so far, change up, drop curve and screwball make her even harder to hit against.
 In her last 25 1/3 innings, last 76 outs, she has 71 strikeouts and has only given up 12 hits.
 WOW.
 Seeing these results in just 5 months with you blows my mind.
-Jason Edge
+Jason Edge *****

 The changes you have made in our daughters pitching is amazing.
 We thought she threw hard and the instructor said she could maybe see an increase in speed of 2 to 3 mph per year.
 The first lesson you showed us everything we were learning (faster arm circle and snapping the wrist) was making her throw slower.
 You gave us one drill and when we came in she had gained 4 mph on her fastball.
 That blew our minds.
 In 5 months she has gained 10 mph on her fastball, her control is amazing.
 Other parents can't believe how much better she is, it was suppose to take a minimum of 3 years to gain 10 mph.
 We owe this all to you.
 Jennifer D.